khakhalin/notes/keywords/design_patterns.md

 # Abstract Factory

-Same as **Factory**, but this type Factory is for sure abstracted (in the sense that you create a factory object that follows a factory interface, but that can actually be an object of one of several alternative concrete classes, depending on the context).
-And then instead of creating  just one object, this factory can create many different objects, of different classes, united by some common property.
-Or  a collection, or a hierarchy.
-Say, not just an npc, but a matching house, and a matching outfit, and what not.
-The interactions between these objects (interfaces) are all standardized (by abstract classes), but the innards may be quite different.
+Same as **Factory**, but this time around it creates Factories.
+These Factories can still create different objects (otherwise they wouldn't have been factories), but now the abstract Factory ensures that there's some consistency to these objects the lower-level factories create.
+For example, not just an npc, but a matching house, and a matching outfit etc. The abstract factory makes sure that the lower-level factory is tuned up properly, and its degrees of freedom are limited in just a right way.

 Footnotes:
 * https://javacurious.wordpress.com/2013/03/15/factory-method-vs-abstract-factory-again/